markstanl/DeterminantCalculator/README.md

 # Determinant Calculator
-Java project to solve the determinant of a matrix using multiple different methods
+Java project to solve the determinant of a matrix using multiple methods
-Three class to solve determinants, by the summation definition, cofactor expansion, and row reduction
+Three classes to solve determinants, by the summation definition, cofactor expansion, and row reduction
-There is also a driver, and runtime tester
+There is also a driver and runtime tester
-@TODO test for row reduction in big number fraction cases

 ## Determinant Summation
 ### Runtime Complexity: O(n!)
 The algorithm I used can likely be implemented a little bit better.
-Fundamentally the runtime complexity is O(n!), but my implementation takes O(n!) to calculate the permutations, O(n!) to calculate the signs of each permutation, then O(n!) again to calculate the sums.
-This can be made better by finding the sign during the permutation generator
+Fundamentally the runtime complexity is O(n!), but my implementation is likely a little bit worse due to a few unnecessary computations.
+This method also uses doubles, meaning it isn't largely that accurate for larger determinants, but works well for lower values

 ## Cofactor Expansion
 ### Runtime Complexity: O(n!)
+Cofactor expansion is slightly more efficient and was the method I was taught to use long ago.
-This one is slightly more efficent, as it just takes the first, row, and multiplies each constant by itself multiplied by -1^index by the determininant of the resulting minor.
+It just takes the first, row, and takes each value in the first row by itself multiplied by -1^index and multiplies it by the determinant of the resulting minor.
 It does this for every value.
+We do this method using recursion.

+Strategically when one performs this method in real life, you would generally look for the 'easiest' row or column, to reduce computations, but an implementation that searches for the 'easiest' row or column is likely slower at smaller matrices.
+It might be worth doing though for larger matrices.
+This could be another fun class to try.

 ## Row Reduction
 ### Runtime Complexity: O(n^3)
-This runtime is much better than its predecessors for larger matricies.
+The Row Reduction is the best implementation out of the 3.
+It has a runtime of O(n^3), significantly better than the aforementioned, as we can see here:

 | N | O(n!)  | O(n^3) |
 | --| -------| ------ |
 | 1 | 1      | 1      |